StackVista/stackstate-agent/test/README.md

 * run a docker compose setup of the StackState receiver, correlate and topic API
 * verify assertion on the target VMs

+## ** Important Notes ** (Auto Cleanup, and unreachable machines)
+Gitlab CI Process:
+- Molecule instances spun up won't run for longer than 2 hours and 30 minutes.
+After the max time, a script will clean those instances to prevent EC2 costs from racking up from zombie instances
+- Only one instance per branch is allowed.
+What that means is if you push up another commit, the prepare stage will destroy the ec2 machine from your previous builds.
+If you get a message that says x-x-x-branch-name-lock, that means you have a prev branch still running and need to kill that branch to release the lock to allow your new branch to continue.
+This prevents a lot of useless EC2 instances from running and building up costs (We did include interrupt but GitLab seems to be broken on interrupts atm)
+- If a step in the "Cleanup" stage ran to destroy a molecule machine, or your acceptance step complains about "Unable to reach the ssh machine", then your molecule instance might have been destroyed or cleaned up.
+To recreate it, rerun the appropriate "Prepare" stage step to spin the machine back up

+Supported Commit Message Functionality (Target builds and reduce EC2 costs):

+** Default: Note these do not have to be defined, by default everything will be included except secrets and localinstall which falls on master and tags **

+The following will run a single molecule pipeline and ignore the rest this will reduce ec2 costs, possible wait times and clutter
+- "<commit message> [molecule-compose]"
+- "<commit message> [molecule-integrations]"
+- "<commit message> [molecule-secrets]"
+- "<commit message> [molecule-localinstall]"
+- "<commit message> [molecule-kubernetes]"
+- "<commit message> [molecule-swarm]"
+- "<commit message> [molecule-vms]"

+You can also reduce ec2 costs and clutter by defining the py version you want to build
+- "<commit message> [py2]"
+- "<commit message> [py3]"

+This would be ideal to reduce the pipeline build to only what's required You can combine tags from the top to stack filters for example:
+- "<commit message> [py2][molecule-compose]"
+- "<commit message> [py3][molecule-secrets][molecule-vms]"

 ## Run

 Prerequisites: